 - 13.1.
-No Person shall sell or discharge Fireworks within the City unless they have appropriate permits, insurance, and licensing for high level displays. - 13.2.
-Fireworks shall be purchased from and sold by a company that meets current federal and provincial regulations and standards and as approved by the Fire Chief. - 13.3.
-The Fire Chief may impose conditions on a permit issued for the discharge of Fireworks in the City, as deemed necessary. - 13.4.
-Low Level Fireworks and their discharge shall be prohibited in the City.
+No Person shall sell or discharge Fireworks within the City unless they have appropriate permits, insurance and licensing for high level displays. - 13.2.
+Fireworks shall be purchased from a company that meets current federal and provincial regulations and standards. - 13.3.
+The Fire Chief may impose conditions on a permit issued for the discharge of Fireworks in the City as deemed necessary. - 13.4.
+Low Level Fireworks shall be prohibited in the City.